-BSCC staff will conduct periodic monitoring of each project to assess whether the project is in compliance with grant requirements and making progress toward grant objectives, and provide technical assistance as needed regarding fiscal, programmatic, evaluative, and administrative requirements.
-For your reference, a Sample Monitoring Visit Checklist is contained in Appendix M.
+BSCC staff will monitor each project to assess whether the project is in compliance with grant requirements and making progress toward grant objectives.
+As needed, monitoring visits may also occur to provide technical assistance on fiscal, programmatic, evaluative, and administrative requirements.

+For your reference, the Comprehensive Monitoring Visit checklist can be found on our website.